pin-chen/Intro-Algo/README.md

 1101 演算法概論 吳育松

-HW1 Sort (Text Input)
+## HW1 Sort (Text Input)

+My way which let it be optimization:

+1. counting sort.
-The Hint of faster way: counting sort, string processing.
+2. string processing.

-Final Rank: 3rd.
+**Final Rank: 3rd.**

-Final Grade: 92.

-HW2 Sparse Matrix
+## HW2 Sparse Matrix

+My way which let it be optimization:

-The Hint of faster way: less range for mult ,string processing.
+1. less range for mult.
+2. string processing.

-Final Rank: 3rd.
+**Final Rank: 3rd.**

-Final Grade: 96.

-HW3 N queens problem
+## HW3 N queens problem

+My way which let it be optimization:

-The Hint of faster way: let it be n-m row and n-m column, every row and column only check 1 time in the same state (linked list).
+1. let it be n-m row and n-m column.
+2. every row and column only check 1 time in the same state (linked list).

-Final Rank: 3rd.
+**Final Rank: 3rd.**

-Final Grade: 96.

-HW4 Increasing Pairs
+## HW4 Increasing Pairs

+My way which let it be optimization:

-The Hint of faster way: merge sort, insertion sort, do not complete the sort, use larger space to get less flt.
+1. merge sort, insertion sort.
+2. do not complete the sort.
+3. use larger space to get less flt.

+**Final Rank: 2nd.**

+## HW5 Simple Chain

+My way which let it be optimization:

+1. xor linked list
+2. chainning hash
+3. record 2 possible answers

+**Final Rank: 2nd.**

+## HW6 BST

+My way which let it be optimization:

+1. splay tree

+**Final Rank: 7th.**

+## HW7 Smart Text Input

+My way which let it be optimization:

+1. loop by word.
+2. DP the number of character by < set >

+**Final Rank: 9th.**

+## HW8 Minimal Cover

+My way which let it be optimization:

+1. Greedy (sort by the starting point, the largest end of eyery case)
+2. input string processing.

+**Final Rank: 2nd.**

+## HW9 Vertex Coloring

+My way which let it be optimization:

+1. DFS

-Final Rank: .
+**Final Rank: 5th.**

-Final Grade: .